Sewage Treatment Plant Troubleshooting

 An electrical connection to the wastewater treatment plant must be maintained for it to function correctly.
 This ensures that the plant has a continuous air supply and where necessary the discharge pump will operate.

-Electricity should the plant be used intermittently or if extended periods of non-use are expected, it is recommended that the plant remains on and in operation.
+Should the plant be used intermittently or if extended periods of non-use are expected, it is recommended that the plant always remains on and in operation.

 To ensure the continuation of the plant performance, we recommend taking the following precautions: